This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Stone-built house of Elizabethan origin

 Originally an Elizabethan house, Morville Hall was extensively enlarged and expanded around 1750, giving it the appearance of a Georgian home.
+The Hall is currently the home of Mr and Mrs Irving.

 Look out for interesting and quirky Elizabethan features of the original house.
 Wander through to the back of the house where a flight of elegant stone steps lead down to a beautiful garden.